I messed up my calendar and wrote a script to fix it

 How long does it take you to find when my interview is?

-In order to save my time management skills from certain demise, I needed to delete all these rogue events.
+In order to save my time management skills from certain demise, I needed to move all these rogue events into the other calendar, one by one.
 Doing it manually would be a very sad way to spend a weekend.

 Thankfully, however, Google Calendar has an API.